UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Add helices

 As you can see, the simple script we wrote generates a design with no helices and no strands.
-It is not necessary to specify helices specifically in the `DNADesign` constructor; if they are omitted, then constructor infers which helices are present by inspecting the `Substrand`'s of the `strands` parameter.
+It is not necessary to specify helices specifically in the `DNADesign` constructor; if they are omitted, then constructor infers which helices are present by inspecting the `Domain`'s of the `strands` parameter.
 But we will specify them explicitly in order to see how to customize their properties.

 We want 24 helices.
 We need to ensure each helix has enough offsets for all the bases we will need.
 We will use a standard [M13mp18](https://www.ncbi.nlm.nih.gov/nuccore/X02513.1) scaffold strand, of length 7249.
 We won't use all of it, but we'll use most of it.
 Notice that 7249 / 24 &asymp; 302, so length 304 per helix is sufficient.